MaxThom/mir/docs/Roadmap.md

 #### Server Module

-- [ ] ProtoFlux, handle telemetry data from protobuf to line protocol
+- [x] ProtoFlux, handle telemetry data from protobuf to line protocol

 #### CLI/TUI

-- [ ] Upload schema via CLI
+- [x] Upload schema via CLI
-- [ ] Schema explorer via CLI and maybe TUI
+- [x] Schema explorer via CLI and maybe TUI
 - [ ] Create ProtoDash which can generate a dashboard from a proto file
+- [ ] Create subscribe client in protoflux for cli and tui to see telemetry

 #### Device SDK

-- [ ] Custom Protobuff annotation for Mir System
+- [x] Custom Protobuff annotation for Mir System
-- [ ] Added telemetry function to the SDK
+- [x] Added telemetry function to the SDK

 #### Module SDK

 - [ ] Add new set of events regarding telemetry
-- [ ] Add stream subscriptions
+- [x] Add stream subscriptions

 ### Testing

-- [ ] Integration test for the telemetry module
+- [x] Integration test for the telemetry module

 ### Improvements/Tech dett